drocheam/optrace/docs/source/usage/convolve.rst

 It has to be noted, that the PSF actually changes spatially, but for paraxial imaging it can be assumed constant.
 However this also means, that many aberration can't be simulated this way (astigmatism, coma, vignette, distortion, ...).

-In cases where convolution would be viable a possible approach would be to render a PSF and then apply the PSF to an object using the convolution functionality in ``optrace``.
+In cases where convolution would be viable a possible approach would be to render a PSF and then apply the PSF to an object using the convolution functionality in optrace.

 For the convolution to work the object and PSF size are needed besides the PSF and objects itself.
 Most optical systems also have a magnification factor that rescaled the object size by a specific amount.